Meri Pyaari Bindu: Production

-Principal photography commenced in Kolkata in May 2016 and concluded in October 2016.
+Principal photography for the film took place in Kolkata, beginning in May 2016, and wrapped up by October 2016.

+Box office

+The film had a total gross collection of ₹179 million.

 Soundtrack

-The soundtrack of Meri Pyaari Bindu was composed by Sachin–Jigar, with lyrics written by Kausar Munir and Priya Saraiya.
-It features a total of seven songs, performed by a diverse group of vocalists including Arijit Singh, Ayushmann Khurrana, Sonu Nigam, Parineeti Chopra, Clinton Cerejo, Dominique Cerejo, Monali Thakur, Nakash Aziz, Sanah Moidutty, Jigar Saraiya, and Jonita Gandhi.
-Notably, Parineeti Chopra made her playback singing debut with the track "Maana Ke Hum Yaar Nahin."
-The full album was released on 20 April 2017 under the YRF Music label.
+The film soundtrack of Meri Pyaari Bindu is composed by Sachin–Jigar with lyrics by Kausar Munir and Priya Saraiya.
+The songs in the film has been sung by Arijit Singh, Ayushmann Khurrana, Sonu Nigam, Parineeti Chopra, Clinton Cerejo, Dominique Cerejo, Monali Thakur, Nakash Aziz, Sanah Moidutty, Jigar Saraiya and Jonita Gandhi.
+Chopra recorded her first song "Maana Ke Hum Yaar Nahin" for the film.
+The full soundtrack, which consists of seven songs was released on 20 April 2017.